Skip to content

 Frank and Bean by Jamie Michalak, illustrated by Bob Kolar

 Frank and Bean have polar opposite personalities and that sets up the humor in this delightful early chapter book series.
 Frank is a cautious and careful planner.
 Bean is more freewheeling and LOUD!
-One is an introvert; the other an extrovert.
+One is an introvert; the other is an extrovert.
 Obviously, they are destined to become best friends.
 Pair with Charlie & Mouse Outdoors for two takes on camping! [early chapter book series, ages 5 and up]

 Barkus Dog Dreams by Patricia Maclachlan, illustrated by Marc Boutavant